What Is Tumescent Liposuction?

 How Long Do I Need to Wear the Compression Garment?

-It is recommended that patients wear the prescribed compression garments for at least two weeks.
+It is recommended that patients wear the prescribed compression garments for 4-6 weeks (and possibly longer).
 However, not all patients need to wear compression garments.
 This all depends on the treatment area and your treatment plan.

 If you have any additional questions, we will be more than happy to answer them.
 Please call us today at 619-494-3678 to schedule a consultation at our office in San Diego or Carlsbad.